 Cushing’s Disease Symptoms

-Symptoms of Cushing’s disease (also sometimes called Cushing’s syndrome or hypercortisolism) are far-reaching because producing too much cortisol impacts many other hormone in the body — including sex hormones like estrogen and testosterone, and insulin, the hormone that controls the uptake of glucose by cells.
+Symptoms of Cushing’s disease (also called hypercortisolism) are far-reaching because producing too much cortisol impacts many other hormone in the body — including sex hormones like estrogen and testosterone, and insulin, the hormone that controls the uptake of glucose by cells.

 Symptoms of Cushing’s disease vary from person to person, since everyone reacts to high cortisol levels somewhat differently.
 For example, someone’s age, gender, medical history and genetics all play a role in what type of symptoms might emerge.
 While some people are only able to recover after surgery or use of medications, lifestyle changes like lowering stress, altering medication use, improving nutrient intake and exercising can help many people with Cushing’s disease control their symptoms.